-- 411. When projecting distributions under Article 141(8)(d) of the CRD, the banks shall observe Article 129 of the CRD regarding the requirement to maintain a capital conservation buffer and the associated restrictions on distributions as set out in Article 141. - 412.
-If the projected CET1 ratio for a given year of the stress test horizon falls below the trigger point as per Article 141(3) of the CRD, banks shall project reductions of distributions in line with the following, simplifying assumptions for the purpose of the stress test: - The detailed reduction amounts shall be inserted in the CSV\MDA template together with an assignment to the affected P&L line item.
-Banks can report distribution reductions for up to five P&L items pre and post tax; - No reduction of distribution beyond the minimum amount needed to meet the MDA requirement of Article 141(3) of the CRD shall be assumed, i.e. in years of the scenario where MDA trigger would be breached banks shall assume distributing exactly the MDA. - 413.
+- 428. When projecting the amount of distributable profits, banks shall observe Article 141 of the CRD regarding the requirement to meet the combined buffer. - 429.
+If the projected CET1 ratio for a given year of the stress test horizon falls below the trigger point as per Article 141(3) of the CRD, banks shall project reductions of distributions in line with the following simplifying assumptions for the purpose of the stress test: - The detailed reduction amounts shall be inserted in the CSV\MDA template together with an assignment to the affected P&L line item.
+Banks can report distribution reductions for up to five P&L items pre and post tax. - No reduction of distribution beyond the minimum amount needed to meet the MDA requirement of Article 141(3) of the CRD shall be assumed, i.e., in years of the scenario where the MDA trigger would be breached, banks shall assume that they distribute exactly the MDA. - 430.
 The distribution reductions shall be documented and justified in the explanatory note.
-The documentation shall also contain an assessment to what extent the projected restrictions are possible given potential legal and reputation constraints.
-This assessment shall refer to the following documents and policies of the bank, which competent authorities may request for quality assurance of the stress test: - Dividend policies; - Remuneration policies that document the banks' entitlement to cut the considered variable remuneration or discretionary pension benefits subject to Article 141(8)(d)(iv) of the CRD; - Documentation of the relevant AT1 instruments. - 414.
-If a bank restricts distributions in their stress test projections to reflect Article 141(3) of the CRD, it shall complete the template CSV\MDA.
-In particular, banks shall report the assumed unrestricted distributions under the baseline and adverse scenario of the stress test as well as the Pillar 2 requirements as of the reference date.
-CSV\MDA does not need to be completed if no such restrictions are projected to occur. - 415.
-Competent authorities may request further details with reference to the distribution restrictions if they deem the accompanying documentation insufficient to validate the above assumptions.
+The documentation shall also contain an assessment of to what extent the projected restrictions are possible given potential legal and reputation constraints.
+This assessment shall refer to the following documents and policies of the bank, which competent authorities may request for quality assurance of the stress test: - Dividend policies; - Remuneration policies that document the banks' entitlement to cut the considered variable remuneration or discretionary pension benefits subject to Article 141(8)(d)(iv) of the CRD; - Documentation of the relevant AT1 instruments. - 431.
+If a bank restricts distributions in its stress test projections to reflect Article 141(3) of the CRD, it shall complete the template CSV\MDA.
+In particular, banks shall report the assumed unrestricted distributions under the baseline and adverse scenarios of the stress test as well as the Pillar 2 requirements as of the reference date.
+For the banks benefiting from the distribution reductions, an indicator showing the event will be publicly disclosed on TRA\P&L. CSV\MDA does not need to be completed if no such restrictions are projected to occur.

+432. Competent authorities may request further details with reference to the distribution restrictions if they deem the accompanying documentation insufficient to validate the above assumptions.